akihikodaki/dts/test_plans/vf_offload_test_plan.rst

 Prerequisites for checksum offload
 ==================================

-If using vfio the kernel must be >= 3.6+ and VT-d must be enabled in bios.When using vfio, use the following commands to load the vfio driver and bind it to the device under test::
+If using vfio the kernel must be >= 3.6+ and VT-d must be enabled in bios.
+When using vfio, use the following commands to load the vfio driver and bind it to the device under test::